Tearsheet

 AI Analysis | Feedback

-Yum China (symbol: YUMC) primarily sells its products and services directly to individuals through its vast network of restaurants and digital platforms across China.
-Given this, its major customers are individual consumers, which can be categorized as follows:
+Yum China (YUMC) primarily sells to individuals through its extensive network of restaurants and its e-commerce platform.
+Its major customers can be categorized as:

 AI Analysis | Feedback